How a Legal Aid Program is Tackling the Crisis of Nigeria’s Overcrowded Prisons

 The world will be watching as the Nigerian government, its institutions, and its people lead the change to build a more humane and fair justice system.

-Stanley Ibe is associate legal officer for Africa at the Open Society Justice Initiative.
+Until September 2021, Stanley Ibe was associate legal officer for Africa at the Open Society Justice Initiative.